Homogenic: Commercial performance

-Impact and legacy
+Legacy

 In the years following its release, Homogenic has continued to receive acclaim from critics, audiences and musicians.
 In a retrospective review, Heather Phares of AllMusic cited Homogenic as being more emotionally deep than any of Björk's previous work and called it a "seamless fusion of chilly strings, stuttering, abstract beats, and unique touches like an accordion and glass harmonica."
 In 2002, Homogenic placed at number ten on Slant Magazines list of "The Greatest Electronic Albums of the 20th Century".
 In 2003, it was placed at number 21 on the music webzine Pitchforks list of the top one hundred albums of the 1990s, in which it was praised as "one of the most perfectly formed records of any era, and it is entirely possible that Björk will never approach this level of consistently enrapturing beauty again".
 In 2007, Slant Magazine critic Sal Cinquemani wrote that "if not the greatest electronic album of all time, it's certainly the greatest of its decade".
 The same year, Spin writer Phoebe Reilly called it Björk's "most sublime and vulnerable album" in a career retrospective.
 In 2011, Slant Magazine placed the album at number one on their list of best albums of the 1990s.
 In 2017, Philip Sherburne of Pitchfork observed that it "showcased a newly focused side of the musician while embracing all of her most provocative contradictions."
 In 2020, Rolling Stone ranked the album at number 202 on its "500 Greatest Albums of All Time" list.
 In 2023, British GQ ranked it at number four on their list of ten best electronic albums of all time.